stevenMouret/web-accessibility-guidelines/_doc/accessibility/mandatory-elements/valid-source-code.md

 ### Declare the DTD correctly

-It is important to Add a Doctype declaration.
+It is important to define a Doctype declaration.
 This makes sure the document will be parsed the same way by different browsers.

 #### Doctype HTML5